 A Cherenkov detector is a particle detector based on detecting Cherenkov radiation (visible light or UV photons).
 In contrast to a scintillation counter, the light production is instantaneous.
 Typical scintillator detectors have a decay time measured in microseconds, while Cherenkov radiation is nearly instantaneous and, with fast pulse processing equipment, can be measured in picoseconds.
 Cherenkov counters are used mainly for particle identification, i.e., to determine particle masses.
 Cherenkov counters contain two main elements:

 - a radiator through which the charged particle passes,

 - a photodetector (e.g., a photomultiplier tube – PMT).

-The Cherenkov radiation, which is produced in the radiator, is electromagnetic radiation emitted when a charged particle (such as an electron) moves through a dielectric medium faster than the phase velocity of light in that medium.
+The Cherenkov radiation, produced in the radiator, is electromagnetic radiation emitted when a charged particle (such as an electron) moves through a dielectric medium faster than the phase velocity of light in that medium.
 Particles exceeding the phase velocity of light result in polarization along the axis of motion creating a dipole field.
 When this field collapses, an electromagnetic pulse (Cherenkov radiation) is emitted in the forward direction.
-It is similar to the bow wave produced by a boat travelling faster than the speed of water waves.
+It is similar to the bow wave produced by a boat traveling faster than the speed of water waves.
 Cherenkov radiation occurs only if the particle’s speed is higher than the phase velocity of light in the material.
-Even at high energies the energy lost by Cherenkov radiation is much less than that by the other mechanisms (collisions, bremsstrahlung).
+Even at high energies, the energy lost by Cherenkov radiation is much less than that by the other mechanisms (collisions, bremsstrahlung).
 It is named after Soviet physicist Pavel Alekseyevich Cherenkov, who shared the Nobel Prize in physics in 1958 with Ilya Frank and Igor Tamm for the discovery of Cherenkov radiation, made in 1934.

 - fast particle counters